skule/skule.ca/get-involved/elections.md

 {% raw %}
 $$\left(\frac{\text{total value of candidate's votes} - \text{quota}}{\text{total value of candidate's votes}}\right) \times \text{value of each vote when the candidate is elected}$$

 Say a candidate received 12 votes in the first round and the quota is 10.
-All 12 people who voted for this candidate would have their votes transferred to their second choice candidates at a value of:
+All 12 people who voted for this candidate would have their votes transferred to their second choice candidates at a value of
 $$\left(\frac{12 - 10}{12}\right) \times 1 = 0.2$$
+.
 {% endraw %}
 </div>